nightseas/pcduino3_nano_a20/README.md

 sudo dd if=/dev/zero of=/dev/sdX bs=1M count=10
 ```

-Format the disk with GParted tool.
+Format the disk with GParted or fdisk tool.
 Here's a recommended partition table:

 |    Partition Name|Format    |    Start Position    |    Size    |
 |    ---    |    ---    |    ---    |    ---    |